LyreShechter/alfabet/README.md

 ## Running the project locally

-First, run `npm install` all npm packages.
+First, run `npm install` to install all npm packages.

 Then, run `npm run start`.